zzebashaikh/learning_resource_hub/README.md

 ## Project Overview

-Learning Resource Hub is a platform where users can:
+Learning Resource Hub is a comprehensive MERN stack application designed for sharing and managing educational content.
+The platform enables users to discover, organize, and interact with learning resources in a collaborative environment.

+### User Features
-- Register and login securely using JWT authentication
+- Secure user registration and authentication using JWT
-- Share learning resources (articles, tutorials, courses, etc.)
+- Share learning resources (articles, tutorials, courses, documentation, etc.)
-- Search and filter resources by category
+- Advanced search and filtering by category
 - Like and bookmark favorite resources
-- Rate resources (1-5 stars)
+- Rate resources with a 1-5 star rating system
-- Manage their own resources (edit/delete)
+- Manage personal resources (create, edit, delete)
-- Access a personal dashboard
+- Access personalized dashboard with user statistics

-**Admin Features:**
+### Admin Features
-- View all users
+- View all registered users
-- Delete any resource
+- Delete any resource (moderation capabilities)
+- Full administrative access to platform resources

 ## Architecture